Huldra Field, North Sea, Norway

 The field’s reservoir is of the Middle Jurassic age and is situated at a depth of 3,500-3,900m.
 The high-pressure and high-temperature reservoir is made of Brent Group sandstones in a rotated fault block.
 It consists of two main segments without pressure communication.

-The Huldra field's recoverable reserves are estimated at 4.9 million standard cubic metres (scm) of oil, 16.0 billion scm of gas and 0.1 million tons of natural gas liquids.
+The Huldra field’s recoverable reserves were estimated at 4.9 million standard cubic metres (scm) of oil, 16.0 billion scm of gas and 0.1 million tons of natural gas liquids.
 As of December 2009, the reserves stood at 0.1 million scm of oil and 1.1 billion scm of gas.

 Statoil began drilling operations at the field in 2000.
 The programme included six production wells.
 The Mærsk Gallant was contracted to drill the wells, the first of which was spudded in 2000.